kavyar1822/AI-Based-Document-Search-Engine/README.md

 The data flow within the system follows a structured pipeline:

 1. Documents are uploaded into the system.
-2. Text is extracted and preprocessed.
+2. Text is extracted from PDFs or scanned images using OCR.
+3. Extracted text is preprocessed and cleaned.
-3. The processed text is divided into chunks.
+4. The processed text is divided into smaller chunks.
-4. Embeddings are generated for each chunk.
+5. Embeddings are generated for each chunk.
-5. Embeddings are stored inside the FAISS vector database.
+6. Embeddings are stored inside the FAISS vector database.
-6. User queries are converted into embeddings.
+7. User queries are converted into embeddings.
-7. Similarity search retrieves relevant document chunks.
+8. Similarity search retrieves relevant document chunks.
-8. Retrieved content is passed to the LLM.
+9. Retrieved content is passed to the LLM.
-9. The LLM generates intelligent and context-aware responses.
+10. The LLM generates intelligent and context-aware responses.
-10. Final results are displayed to the user.
+11. Final results are displayed to the user.

-This data flow enables fast, scalable, and context-aware information retrieval.
+This workflow enables fast, scalable, and context-aware information retrieval.

 ---